Johnnyfly/leaflet-angular4-issue/README.md

 # leaflet-angular4-issue
-Attempting to spawn a component inside a Leaflet marker.
+How to spawn an Angular 4 component inside a Leaflet marker.

-The idea is to spawn popupComponent inside the popup template in the leaflet marker.

-Thanks in advance for assisting me! ^_^